What to Expect on a Hot Air Balloon Ride? FAQ's

 7. Is there an age limit? / Can small children fly?

 Yes, We recommend children be at least 5 years of age to ride in the hot air balloons.
 They need to be able to understand instruction and you should not have to hold them during flight/landing.
 As well we find that younger kids are not able to see over the side of the basket.
 If you have younger kids and really want them to fly, take them out to be around the balloons, close to the burners and in the basket first to make sure they like it before you book a flight.

 8. My flight was weathered out, now what?

 If your flight gets cancelled due to weather you will need to re-schedule.
 Please click on the "Book Now" link at the top of any page and VIEW the calendar for availability.
 Once you see an available date you would like to re-schedule to please call, text, or e-mail us with that date and time and we will re-schedule the flight for you.
-You do NOT need to pay an additional booking fee.

 9. Will I have to sign a waiver?